coolsamson7/aspyx/README.md

 Any implementing class of `PostProcessor` that is eligible for injection will be called by passing the new instance.

-Please be aware, that a post processor will only handle instances _after_ its _own_ registration.
+Note that a post processor will only handle instances _after_ its _own_ registration.

 As injectables within a single file will be handled in the order as they are declared, a post processor will only take effect for all classes after its declaration!